 “Jeeze, I’ve never seen a road like this,” I thought, this week, as my teeth rattled and face winced along one particularly trying road deep in a palm oil grove.
+Not only was the road bumpy, but the bushes were scraggly and were impending the vehicles.
+The track could have had used the services of Fast Tree Removal company.

 I was in one of the top places in Ecuador for palm oil growing, La Concordia, a small town tucked deep in the sticks about a half hour from the rough and tumble city of Santo Domingo, Ecuador.